robusta-dev/robusta/docs/notification-routing/routing-by-namespace.rst

         slack_channel: system-notifications
         api_key: secret-key

 We now have two sinks, both receiving all notifications.
-Restrict the notifications for each sink by adding :ref:`matchers <sink-matchers>`:
+Restrict the notifications for each sink by adding :ref:`scopes <sink-matchers>`:

 .. code-block:: yaml